Dr. Robert Enright

-Dr. Robert Enright has been conducting social science research on forgiveness and forgiveness education since 1985.
+Dr. Robert Enright has been conducting social science research on moral development, particularly forgiveness and forgiveness education, since 1985.
 His meticulous validation of his scientific procedures has put him in the forefront of the science of forgiveness.
 Time magazine has called him “the forgiveness trailblazer.”
 The Los Angeles Times said Dr. Enright is “the guru of what many are calling a new science of forgiveness."
 The Christian Science Monitor called Dr. Enright “the father of forgiveness research.”

 - Incest survivors